-This field speeds up the Power-On Self Test (POST) routine by skipping retesting a second, third, and forth time.
+This field speeds up the Power-On Self Test (POST) routine by skipping memory retesting a second and third time.
 Setup default setting for this field is Enabled.
 A complete test of the system is done on each test.

 HDD Sequence SCSI/IDE First (IDE)